 SUBSTITUTIONS & WITHDRAWALS

 After your team has checked in on Friday at the athlete check-in, no substitutions can be made.
-Your team must start and finish all events as a team of 6 athletes.
+Your team must start and finish all events as the same team of 6 athletes that checked in on the Friday before the competition.
+There are NO exceptions to this rule.
 If one of your team members has to withdraw from the competition e.g. due to injury, your team cannot continue in the competition as a team of 5.
-Your team can do the workouts ‘for fun’ and participate in the competition, but these workouts where you don’t have a full squad will not be scored and your team will not advance on the leaderboard.
+Your team can do the workouts ‘for fun’ and participate in the competition, but these workouts where you don’t have a full squad of 6 will not be scored and your team will not advance on the leaderboard.
+Certain workouts, where the equipment used is designed to be used by 6 people, cannot be completed with less than 6 team members.
 Please take care when handling unusual and odd objects and listen to the advice from Tribal Clash staff.

 There is no minimum work requirement for any Tribal Clash workout.
 If a team misses an entire event, they can still score in all the other events they complete.

 Head Judge or Event Director can stop or suspend an athlete or team at any time if they believe that the athlete is causing a risk of serious injury to themselves or others.